Haverford Horizons Leadership Institute

 Travis Grant '20

-Originally hailing from the Virgin Islands (both U.S and British), Travis is a rising Junior majoring in anthropology with a minor in Computer Science and concentration in Africana Studies.
+Originally hailing from the Virgin Islands (both U.S and British), Travis is a rising Senior majoring in anthropology with a potential concentration in Africana Studies.
 As a former Horizonee and Co-Head of the Black Student's League (BSL) on campus, Travis enjoys relating to other students and sharing experience(s) and advice that will help them navigate their time here at Haverford.
-You can add him on snapchat @trav720, and feel free to reach out anytime to catch up and/or for guaranteed jokes and smiles.
+His hobbies include iPhone screen repairs and battery replacements, music, gaming, various sports [basketball, rugby, volleyball], and exploring Philly.
+You can also find him around campus, working at any of his jobs, such as the information desk or Instructional Technology Center (ITC).
+Feel free to reach out anytime to catch up and/or for guaranteed jokes and smiles!